linrunner/tlp-doc/installation/fedora.rst

 then install the required kernel modules.
 They are not available from the official Fedora repositories.
 Instead you need to add the `TLP` (see above) and `RPM Fusion` repositories: ::

-   dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm
+   sudo dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm

 Hint: the above step is only needed after a clean Fedora installation, not after release upgrades.